-Design patterns are commonly used to document the global architecture of the framework.
+Examples Frameworks are usually composed of many design patterns, being sometimes defined as an implementation of a collection of design patterns.
+Design patterns are thus commonly used in many frameworks to explain the global architecture of the framework, and how it was designed.
 We will illustrate here with examples of how design patterns are used to document popular frameworks, such as JUnit, Swing, J2EE and .NET, and also the classical HotDraw framework.

 HotDraw.
 The first paper that mentions the advantages of using patterns to document a framework is authored by Ralph Johnson [10], which presents a pattern language to document the HotDraw framework, comprising a set of patterns, one for each recurrent problem of using the framework.
-In that work, patterns are not only used to document the design of the framework, but also as a way of organizing the documentation, similarly as a cookbook does with the recipes (pattern COOKBOOK AND RECIPES), where each pattern provides a format for each recipe.
+In that work, patterns are not only used to document the design of the framework, but also as a way of organizing the documentation, similarly as a cookbook does with the recipes (pattern "COOKBOOK AND RECIPES"), where each pattern provides a format for each recipe.

 JUnit.
 The document "A Cook's Tour" [28], devoted to explain how JUnit was designed, includes a pattern-by-pattern tour to the design internals of JUnit.
-Figure 7. presents an extract from this document that shows the design patterns used in the architecture of JUnit, which describe in more detail JUnit's internal design.
+Figure 6 presents an extract from this document that shows the design patterns used in the architecture of JUnit, which describe in more detail JUnit's internal design.
 In concrete, it informally enumerates the design patterns instantiated by the major abstractions of JUnit.

-Figure 9. presents another extract from this document informally explaining, using natural language, models, and fragments of source code, how the class TestCase instantiates the Template Method design pattern.
-Figure 9. on the right presents an extract from the documentation relative to the Template Method pattern [17] that shows the structure of the solution proposed by the pattern, the participants involved and their roles, and the consequences of instantiating the pattern.
+Figure 7 presents on the left another extract from this document informally explaining, using natural language, models, and fragments of source code, how the class TestCase instantiates the Template Method design pattern.
+Figure 7 on the right presents an extract from the documentation relative to the Template Method pattern [17] that shows the structure of the solution proposed by the pattern, the participants involved and their roles, and the consequences of instantiating the pattern.

-Figure 7.
-Example of using design patterns to document the design of JUnit.
+Figure 6 Example of using design patterns to document the design of JUnit.